Syndicate Park Dune Restoration Project

 The second walking trail is to the south of the Grand Avenue trail.
 This trail is not being improved, but it will be lined with fencing and we ask that everyone stay on the designated trail to promote dune grass restoration on the rest of the county's property.
 There is a small opening in the fence along the beach with a sign indicating that this is a hiking trail.
 The trail is a two way path that leads you up to a high point on the dune for a beautiful view of Lake Michigan.
 There is an opening part way up the trail to the left that leads to a private parcel of land.
 Please do not trespass on this private property.

-Signage and Video- Signs are being erected to direct people to stay on designated trails.
+Signage and Video- Signs have been erected to direct people to stay on designated trails.
 The signs were developed by the Van Buren Conservation District (VBCD), the Southwest Michigan Planning Commission and Preserve the Dunes.
-Bruce Sirus has generously donated the production of the signs and is installing them.
+Bruce Sirus has generously donated the production of the signs and has installed them.
 His contribution counts towards local match for the MDEQ grant.
 The Southwest Michigan Planning Commission will be working with VBCD and Preserve the Dunes on a video about sand dunes.
 The video will be paid for by Preserve the Dunes.
 Stay tuned for more on this!

 Van Buren County has been awarded a grant from the Michigan Department of Environmental Quality, Coastal Zone Management Program to begin implementing the project site plan which includes planting dune grass, erecting fences and improving the multi-use trail at the end of Grand Avenue to the beach.
 The County continues to apply for grants to complete additional site work.

 Van Buren County will keep the walking trail that splits off to the north of the multi-use trail open for those that want to walk to the beach and avoid ORV traffic on the multi-use trail.